 Retreat to exquisite lodges blending luxury with Bhutanese warmth, complete with spa rituals and soul-stirring views.

-This is a country where forest-filled valleys give way to mountain peaks that soar so high they could be mistaken as a roof to the world - where the rice is red and chillies are a main ingredient, not just a seasoning.
-Vast mountainsides are crowned with imposing fortress monasteries, where colourful prayer flags can be seen to flutter in the wind and where pilgrims flock to be part of vibrant festivals.
+This is a country where forest-filled valleys give way to mountain peaks that soar so high they seem to form the roof of the world - where the rice is red and chillies are a main ingredient, not just a seasoning.
+Vast mountainsides are crowned with imposing fortress monasteries, where colourful prayer flags can be seen fluttering in the wind and where pilgrims flock to be part of vibrant festivals.

-Bhutan is a year round destination, with the most popular times to visit being from March to May and October to November when rainfall is at a minimum and temperatures are pleasant.
-Spring months are mild and a perfect time to view the wild flowers, while winter months enjoy blue skies, crisp temperatures and occasional snowfall.
+Bhutan is a year-round destination, with the most popular times to visit falling between March to May and October to November, when rainfall is low and the weather is at its most pleasant.
+Spring brings mild temperatures and blooming wildflowers across the valleys, while the winter months offer clear blue skies, crisp air and occasional snowfall, especially at higher elevations.

 Perched on a forested hillside overlooking the Paro Valley, COMO Uma Paro offers a serene gateway to Bhutan’s spiritual heartland.
 With elegant villas, holistic wellness, expert guides and nourishing cuisine, it’s a perfect blend of Himalayan culture and contemporary luxury.